-If the Contractor encounters material on the site, which it reasonably believes may contain asbestos, Polychlorinated Biphenyl (PCB) or other suspected hazardous materials, the Contractor shall stop work in the affected area and notify the District Manager.
-The Contractor shall proceed with analysis, removal, and disposal of the material according to applicable federal and state guidelines.
+If the Contractor encounters material on the site, which it reasonably believes may contain asbestos, Polychlorinated Biphenyl (PCB) or other suspected hazardous materials, the Contractor shall immediately (i) secure or otherwise isolate such condition, (ii) stop work in the affected area, and (iii) notify the General Manager within 24 hours of Contractor's knowledge of the presence of the hazardous materials.
+The Contractor shall proceed with analysis, removal, and disposal of the hazardous material only upon approval by the General Manager and only according to applicable federal and state guidelines.